Deepak5310/official_devices/README.md

 So you've decided to be a Lightkeeper, Okay cool!

-Firstly build a unofficial builds and try to make it usable.
+First you need to release unofficial builds and try to make it usable.

 Follow this format for your pull request message: